Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 Acute pancreatitis

-Acute pancreatitis is characterized by rapid development of necrosis in the pancreas.
-The body begins to digest itself, during the process tissue damage occurs.
+Acute pancreatitis is characterized by the rapid development of necrosis in the pancreas.
+The organ begins to digest itself, and tissue damage occurs during the process.

-The most dangerous complication of the acute form is necrotizing pancreatitis, sometimes leading to the complete death of pancreatic tissues.
+The most dangerous complication of the acute form is necrotizing pancreatitis, sometimes leading to complete death of pancreatic tissue.
 With such a pathology, other organs in the abdominal cavity often begin to suffer.

-Necrosis of the pancreas is manifested by severe pain, nausea, vomiting, high body temperature.
-In various medical classifications, it is divided into subtypes: sterile, infected, fatty, hemorrhagic, mixed, and so on.
+Necrosis of the pancreas is manifested by severe pain, nausea, vomiting, and high body temperature.
+In different medical classifications it is divided into subtypes: sterile, infected, fatty, hemorrhagic, mixed, etc.

 Chronic pancreatitis

-Half of people who have had acute pancreatitis develop a chronic form of the disease.
-This is a sluggish process leading to functional disorders of the pancreas, insufficient production of secretion and irreversible changes in the structure of the organ.
+Half of people who have acute pancreatitis develop a chronic form of the disease.
+This is a sluggish process leading to functional disorders of the pancreas, insufficient secretion production and irreversible changes in the structure of the organ.

-In the medical literature, there are a number of options for classifying the described disease.
-Consider what the most popular looks like.
+In the medical literature there are a number of classification options for the described disease.
+Let's look at what the most popular one looks like.

-Chronic pancreatitis is subdivided in terms of origin:
+Chronic pancreatitis is divided in terms of origin:

 • 6Possible complications